Job Description For the Chief Compliance Officer

 The CCO serves as the focal point for compliance activities.
 The CCO needs to be a person of high integrity, and any other duties the CCO has should not be in conflict with the compliance goals.
 Coordination and communication are the key functions of the CCO with regard to planning, implementing, and monitoring the compliance program.

-The CCO is highly placed in the health system so that he or she can exercise independent judgment without fear of reprisal, and so that employees will know that bringing a problem to that person's attention is not a wasted exercise.
+The CCO is highly placed in UCD Health so that he or she can exercise independent judgment without fear of reprisal, and so that employees will know that bringing a problem to that person's attention is not a wasted exercise.

 The CCO is a high-level official with direct access to:

-- the UC Davis Health System CEO (the dean of the UC Davis School of Medicine)
+- the dean of the UC Davis School of Medicine

 Job duties include: